Identity theft has become a common problem across the globe. Fraudsters employ newer sophisticated techniques to steal a victim's identity.

 Tips to prevent Identity Theft:

-Below are a few tips which can help you protect yourself from an identity theft.
+Below are a few tips that can help you protect yourself from an identity theft.
 Identity theft can occur online over the internet or outside, which means you need to be vigilant at all times to protect your information.

 - Check for shoulder-surfers - Shoulder surfing is a common technique used by criminals to get a victim’s data.
 Ensure all your private and confidential data such as ATM pin is always protected.
 Use biometric authentication or a two-factor authentication wherever possible.